Rape Crisis Centers

-With commitment of state general fund support from the 1986 General Assembly, the expansion of these specialized services became possible.
+With the state general fund support from the 1986 General Assembly, the expansion of these specialized services became possible.
 Originally, the Department for Mental Health and Mental Retardation was given responsibility for funding and providing administrative oversight to rape crisis centers statewide.
-Administrative oversight responsibility was moved to the Department for Community Based Services in 2008.
+Administrative oversight responsibility was moved to Department for Community Based Services (DCBS) in 2008.

-In order to ensure these specialized services are accessible across the commonwealth, the Cabinet for Health and Family Services funds 13 rape crisis centers each serving from five to 17 counties.
+To ensure these specialized services are accessible across the commonwealth, the Cabinet for Health and Family Services (CHFS) funds 13 rape crisis centers each serving from five to 17 counties.

 Rape crisis centers serve victims and their family members and friends in the counties in their respective regions.
 While each of the 13 centers may provide a specialized array of services based on the needs and opportunities of the area served, all centers provide the following services:

-The Division of Violence Prevention Resources resides in the CHFS Department for Community Based Services and provides funding for the rape crisis center network and administrative oversight for the state's rape and sexual assault policy development, programs and services.
+The Clinical Services Branch resides within DCBS and provides funding for the rape crisis center network and administrative oversight for the state's rape and sexual assault policy development, programs and services.

 Children's Advocacy Centers

 Children's Advocacy Centers (CACs) serve as a state-of-the-art model of best practices in community response to child sexual abuse.
-Kentucky has prioritized development of Children's Advocacy Centers in order to promote the well-being of children while facilitating the most effective investigation and prosecution of child sexual abuse cases.
+Kentucky has prioritized the development of CACs in order to promote the well-being of children while facilitating the most effective investigation and prosecution of child sexual abuse cases.

-Children's Advocacy Centers create a child-friendly environment in which interviews, examinations and therapy services can be conducted.
-In addition to focusing on the best interest of children, Children's Advocacy Centers also provide an opportunity to give support to the key professionals who dedicate themselves to the protection of children, particularly including social workers, advocates, law enforcement officers and prosecutors.
-Children's Advocacy Centers and the teams of professionals attached to them currently serve more than 3,600 children every year.
+CACs create a child-friendly environment in which interviews, examinations and mental health services can be conducted.
+In addition to focusing on the best interest of children, CACs also provide an opportunity to give support to the key professionals who dedicate themselves to the protection of children, particularly social workers, advocates, law enforcement officers and prosecutors.
+CACs and the teams of professionals attached to them currently serve more than 7000 children every year.

-Children's Advocacy Center service areas conform to the state's 15 Area Development Districts.
-CACs provide technical assistance training, and other coordinated services to support organizations and individuals in their service regions, in addition to direct services they provide to child victims of abuse and sexual assault.
+In 1998, Kentucky adopted a statewide CAC network, which provides for one CAC in each of Kentucky's 15 Area Development Districts.
+Many CAC operates satellite offices to reduce the travel time required to receive services.
+CACs provide technical assistance training, professional training and community education programming and other coordinated services to support organizations and individuals in their service regions, in addition to direct services they provide to child victims of abuse and sexual assault.
 The CACs are designed to be not-for-profit organizations governed by a board of directors made up of local leaders who provide ongoing opportunities for growth and stability.